Last Updated: September 21, 2024

 Career

-In the first round of the 1995 NFL draft, Sapp was picked at the 12th overall selection by the Tampa Bay Buccaneers.
+In the first round of the 1995 NFL draft, Sapp was picked as the 12th overall selection by the Tampa Bay Buccaneers.
 He held the position of right defensive tackle for his entire stay in Tampa.
 His first season was quite promising, with one interception and 27 tackles.
 This made him the top tackler for the Buccaneers.
-In 1996, he recorded 51 tackles and 9 sacks, an impressive sum which he managed to improve upon notably in 1997.
+In 1996, he recorded 51 tackles and nine sacks, an impressive sum which he managed to improve upon notably in 1997.

 On March 4, 2008, Sapp confirmed that he was retiring.